-Additional information may be secured from Records and Registration and ACP Coordinator, Ms. Angela T. Mack, Montebello Complex, Room A112.
+Additional information may be secured from Records and Registration and ACP Coordinator, Mr. Samuel Taylor, Montebello Complex, Room A117.

 Drop/ Add- Classes may be dropped without academic penalty according to the deadline published in the academic calendar.
 DISCONTINUED ATTENDANCE DOES NOT CONSTITUTE DROPPING A CLASS AND SUCH ACTION WILL RESULT IN A GRADE OF "F" WHICH IS COMPUTED IN THE AVERAGE AS WELL AS BEING HELD ACCOUNTABLE FOR THE COST OF THE CLASS.
 Classes may be added as specified in the published schedule booklets each semester.

 Change of Major - When a student wants to change his/her major, they first need to obtain signatures from the appropriate Deans and Chairpersons: first, the current Dean and Chairperson; second, the new Dean and Chairperson.
 Once the form has been completed with appropriate signatures, the Records and Registration office will process the Change of Major.